-In this case study alone, many of the mothers who do use their phones during feeding time are doing so to research and investigate breastfeeding normalcy.
+In this study on smartphones, many of the mothers who do use their phones during feeding time are doing so to research and investigate breastfeeding normalcy.
 This is often done to ensure breastfeeding is conducted safely.

 Whatever the case may be, if you need help or need to get into contact with someone, then a phone by your side will put your mind at ease.

-While there are a few clear multi-tasking and relaxation benefits to using your phone while in the midst of breastfeeding, there are also a few reasons why mothers have been hesitant to whip out their phones in the past.
+While there are a few clear multi-tasking and relaxation benefits to using your phone while breastfeeding, there are also a few reasons why mothers have been hesitant to whip out their phones in the past.
 Curious?
-Well, let’s highlight why some parents may choose to place their phones as far as in another room.
+Well, let’s highlight why some parents may choose to place their phones far away in another room.

 There have been studies conducted that show eye contact between mom and child while breastfeeding is an important part of development.
 This is especially important for infants who are in their first six months of development, as it’s been known to strengthen maternal attachment.

-If a phone is present, eye contact might not always be there, so it could cause a break in that maternal bond.
+If a phone is present, eye contact might not always be there, but likely you are getting plenty of face time with your baby.

-We find that the final verdict rests on your personal preferences as a loving parent when caring for your newborn.
+We find that the final decision here rests on your personal preferences as a loving parent when caring for your newborn.
 It’s understandable for every mother and father to have a different feeding routine.
 In fact, it’s completely normal!